 Written by: Alyson Leonard, PharmD, BCPS, BCOP, Cone Health

-Osimertinib is an indicated and preferred first line treatment option for patients with Epidermal Growth Factor Receptor (EGFR) gene mutation positive Non-Small Cell Lung Cancer (NSCLC) with Exon 19 deletion and exon 21 L858R.1 This PQI aims to provide guidance for initiating therapy with osimertinib.
+Description: Osimertinib is an indicated and preferred first line treatment option for patients with Epidermal Growth Factor Receptor (EGFR) gene mutation positive Non-Small Cell Lung Cancer (NSCLC) with Exon 19 deletion or exon 21 L858R and with EGFR T790M mutation positive disease with progression on/after EGFR tyrosine kinase inhibitor- based therapy.1 This PQI aims to provide guidance for initiating therapy with osimertinib.

 The BLOOM study evaluated the use of osimertinib in patients with EGFR mutation-positive advanced NSCLC who had progressed on prior EGFR-TKI therapy and had leptomeningeal disease.
 The BLOOM study included both T790M positive and T790M unselected patients.
 Patients were given osimertinib at an off-label increased dose of 160mg once daily with a median duration of response of 8.3 months.9